 Areas of application of millimeter wave technology

-The millimeter wave technology is suitable for the measurement of any kind of plastic tubes with a diameter from 120mm to 2,500mm that are for example used for conducting water, gas, chemicals and oil.
-Particularly interesting is the application of tubes made of all common plastics such as PE, HDPE, PP, PA6, PVC etc. Here the system provides precise measuring values, even for tubes with larger wall thicknesses.
+The millimeter wave technology is suitable for the measurement of any kinds of plastic tubes with a diameter from 120mm to 2,500mm that are for example used for conducting water, gas, chemicals and oil.
+In particular interesting is the application of tubes made of all common plastics such as PE, HDPE, PP, PA6, PVC etc. Here the system provides precise measuring values, even for tubes with wall thicknesses of 200mm.

 Another area of application is the measurement of single and multi-layer tubes.
-During production, there is the risk that the melt that leaves the tube tool flows down as a result of gravity and thus negatively influences the tube wall thickness distribution.3 This so called sagging is identified by the millimeter wave measuring method.
-Via a display and control device the machine operator immediately receives information on the production process to take action.
+During the production there is the risk that the melt that leaves the tube tool, flows down as a result of gravity, and thus negatively influences the tube wall thickness distribution.
+This so called sagging is identified by the millimeter wave measuring method.
+Via a display and control device the machine operator immediately receives information on the production process to take actions.

 Conclusion and outlook

-Quality demands when manufacturing large plastic tubes are continuously increasing.
+Quality demands at the manufacture of large plastic tubes are continuously increasing.
 Norms precisely define the dimensions of the products to be produced.
 The precise and reliable quality assurance of plastic tubes during extrusion is increasingly gaining importance.
-By the use of a new system on the basis of millimeter wave technology for hot measurement and at the cold measuring end for final quality control the product parameters: inner and outer diameter, ovality, wall thickness and sagging are continuously monitored online.
+By the use of a new system on the basis of millimeter wave technology for hot measurement and at the cold end for final quality control the product parameters inner and outer diameter, ovality, wall thickness and sagging are continuously online monitored.

 2http://www.kraussmaffeiberstorff.com/media/files/kmdownloadlocal/de/EXT_BR_Grossrohr_de.pdf, S. 7, 2014.